Colin Wyatt (skier): Personal life

 Wyatt married Mary Scott Barrett, of Kingswood, Surrey, in June 1939 and emigrated to Sydney, Australia with the aim of pursuing his art career and trying sheep farming.
 World War II was declared as the ship docked.
 Owing to his proficiency in languages, he worked for the Department of Home Security in broadcasting but then joined the camouflage section, linked to the Royal Australian Air Force (RAAF).
 In 1943 when camouflage directorates were set up in the New Guinea area, he was one of 28 to volunteer to go there and was one of only eight who passed the fitness test.

 After World War II, he returned to England and he and Mary divorced.
 In 1951 he married Elsa Maria Herran, of Medellin, Colombia, and they emigrated to Banff, Alberta, Canada.
 They had one daughter.

 Wyatt became a Buddhist through his friendship with Christmas Humphreys QC, who founded the London Buddhist Lodge, later The Buddhist Society.
 In November 1956, Wyatt, with the British Buddhist Society’s delegation, attended the Fourth Congress of the World Fellowship of Buddhists at Kathmandu, as official photographer, and was the official delegate from the UK to the Buddha Jayanti Congress in Nepal.
 Humphreys, in his obituary of Wyatt in the Society's journal The Middle Way, commented on Wyatt's film of the tour being one of the Society's treasures and on Wyatt as "an enthusiastic ambassador" of the Society's work worldwide.
 He wrote: "Few men knew the world so widely and so well."

 As well as being a Fellow of the Royal Geographical Society, he was a member over his lifetime of many ski and alpine clubs in Europe, Australia and New Zealand, including the Alpine Ski Club and Swiss Alpine Club.

 Death

-In 1975, while researching and photographing pre-Colombian sites in Guatemala, Wyatt died aged 66 in an airplane crash in the mountains on a flight between Flores and Uaxactun.
+In 1975, while researching and photographing pre-Columbian sites in Guatemala, Wyatt died aged 66 in an airplane crash in the mountains on a flight between Flores and Uaxactun.